NopXx/Apple-Music-Scrobbler/README.md

 - Processed artist/title/duration
 - Parsed playback position
 - A `metadata.trackArtUrl` pointing to cached artwork URLs
+- A `metadata.animationUrl` when an Apple Music animated artwork clip is available
+- `metadata.primaryMediaUrl` / `metadata.primaryMediaType` to indicate which asset consumers should prioritise
 - Connector metadata identifying Apple Music as the source

 Example `nowPlaying` payload: